vaibbavisk20/demo-repo/README.md

 ## Overview

-This project provides a ChatGPT-like experience tailored specifically for Surface Devices.
+This project provides a Chat-Completion experience tailored specifically for Information about Surface Devices.
 It utilizes an external repository to reference the template.
 This specialized assistant can provide detailed information on Surface Devices, including specifications, troubleshooting, and warranty details.
 Additionally, it addresses inquiries related to sales, availability, and current trends.

 [For more information on this template](https://github.com/Azure-Samples/openai/tree/main/End_to_end_Solutions/AOAISearchDemo)

-**This documentation is for v2 of Azure/Sample-Chat-Completion-OpenAI-Infra**
+**Note**: Please install the [Configure-Azure-Settings](https://github.com/apps/configure-azure-settings) app from the GitHub Marketplace to populate the below inputs as secrets in your repository

 ## Inputs

-Please install the Azure OIDC app from the GitHub Marketplace to populate the below inputs as secrets in your repo
 - **client-id** (required): Client ID used for Azure login.
 - **tenant-id** (required): Tenant ID used for Azure login.
 - **subscription-id** (required): Azure subscription ID used with the `az login`.